jstroem/DartTypeStripper/README.md

 ## Introduction

-This tool is written by Jesper Lindstrøm Nielsen [jstroem] and Troels Leth Jensen [tleth] as part of a study in Dart at Aarhus University @ 2014.
+This tool is written by Jesper Lindstrøm Nielsen and Troels Leth Jensen as part of a study in Dart at Aarhus University @ 2014.

 ## Install